Frequently asked questions

 - technical suitability of the route

 - cost and socio-economic cost On the basis of the criteria assessed, the route options with the lowest negative effect across all impacts assessed were proposed.
 This included an initial analysis of route options that passed through Tartu.
-The experts' analysis showed that, on the one hand, a rail route through Tartu would be significantly more expensive and, on the other hand, would have a greater impact on both nature and people's way of life.
-Therefore, a shorter route through Harju, Rapla and Pärnumaa was chosen, which is more environmentally friendly and less damaging to the human environment.
+The experts' analysis showed that a rail route through Tartu would be significantly more expensive and would have a greater impact on both nature and people's way of life.
+The existing Tartu and Pärnu routes were also considered, but both would have required the reconstruction of the entire route to increase speeds, including making the curves steeper and demolishing a number of existing buildings and relocating utility networks, as well as avoiding Natura 2000 sites.
+Analyses have shown that the reconstruction would have been more expensive than building a new railway line.

 What is the significance of Rail Baltica for Estonia's security?